All Episodes

 It happened here up in Jupiter after a nighttime Trump press conference after a win.

-He leaves the podium, the scrum of media and security walk with him.
+The scrum of media and security walk with him.

-The interview and question answer period is over.
+The interview and question-answer period is over.

 She's still trying to get an answer.

-She's from Trump BART website.
+She's on Trump Bart website.

-He looks behind him and sees her, and he shakes his arm loose, and then Lewandowski grabs her to pull her away from Trump.
+He looks behind him and sees her and he shakes his arm loose.

 She did not get thrown to the ground.